AugurProject/augur-core/README.md

 # Additional Notes:

-There is no floats or strings in the serpent language.
+There are no floats or strings in the serpent language.
 In cases where strings are used, they are actually stored numerically as integers.

 All augur-core contracts use fixedpoint (no floats).
-So sub-ether values in serpent would be represented as integers representing their value in wei (attoEthers or 10**-18 Ethers).
+So sub-ether values in serpent would be represented as integers whose value is in wei (attoEthers or 10**-18 Ethers).

 To give an example, 200\*base / 5 would be 40 in that base.
 To multiply two fixed point numbers like 5 times 10 an example in base 10\*\*18 would be 5\*10\*\*18 \* 10\*10\*\*18 / 10\*\*18